El-hacen21/encryptoNFT/README.md

 The function performs automatically all the following steps.

 Summarizing, for each secret content (token) for which the user is shared-with, it queries the re-encryption of the `fileKey` under a public encryption key `publicKey` which the user owns.
-Then, it decrypts this re-encryption to obtain `fileKey`, downloads the public ciphertext (`encryptedFile`) from IPFS and finally decrypts it into `file` using the `fileKey`.
+Then, it decrypts this re-encryption to obtain `fileKey`, downloads the public ciphertext (`ciphFile`) from IPFS and finally decrypts it into `file` using the `fileKey`.

 In more detail, the function `displayGallery` automatically performs the following steps for each token in the `ownerTokens[user]` to display the NFTs owned by the user, and in `sharedTokens[user]` for the NFTs with which the user is _shared-with_.
 For a better user interface, two separate components are created in the gallery.
 One, managed by `displayMyNFTs`, displays only the owned NFTs; the other, `displaySharedWithMeNFTs`, displays the shared NFTs.
 These two components can be refreshed separately.
 The main difference between owned NFTs and shared NFTs is that the latter can only be downloaded; other functionalities are not possible.